-The structuring has been done according to final electricity consumption, renewable resource potentials and administrative constraints (to avoid splitting administrative regions).
-The sub-regions are interconnected with high voltage alternating current (HVAC), and/or high voltage direct current (HVDC) transmission lines and cables.
-The transmission lines and cables connect the predefined centres of consumption, represented as the cities with the largest population, as illustrated in Figure 2 below.
+The structuring has been done according to final electricity consumption, renewable resource potentials as well as administrative constraints (to avoid splitting administrative regions).
+The subregions are interconnected with high voltage alternating current (HVAC), and/or high voltage direct current (HVDC) transmission lines and cables.
+The transmission lines and cables connect the predefined centres of consumption, represented as the cities with the largest population, as illustrated in Figure 2.